 What do I do if I have further questions about applying for a bursary?

-If you have any questions about applying for a bursary after reading the FAQs please contact Film Hub South East on firstname.lastname@example.org or phone 0207 636 7120.
+If you have any questions about applying for a bursary after reading this FAQ please contact us at firstname.lastname@example.org or on 0207 636 7120.